zulip/zulip/templates/zerver/help/add-an-emoji-reaction-to-a-message.md

         instead accessed by clicking the {!down-chevron.md!}

-3. Locate the emoji you want to choose as your reaction in the emoji reactions menu by scrolling through the menu or entering the emoji phrase in the menu's search bar.
+3. Locate the emoji you want to choose as your reaction in the emoji reactions menu pop-up by using the arrow keys, the scroll-bar on the right edge, or entering the emoji phrase in the menu's search bar.

 4. Upon clicking on an emoji in the emoji reactions menu, the selected emoji